Rachel Henderson

-Rachel Henderson (born 8 September 1992) is an Australian goalball player and is classified as a B2 competitor.
+Rachel Anne Henderson (born 8 September 1992) is an Australian goalball player and is classified as a B2 competitor.
 While only starting playing the game in 2010, she made the national team in 2011 and competed in the 2011 IBSA Goalball World Cup and 2011 African-Oceania regional Paralympic qualifying competition.
 She was selected to represent Australia at the 2012 Summer Paralympics in goalball.

 Personal life

 Henderson was born in Nuriootpa, South Australia, on 8 September 1992.
 She has the visual disability of retinitis pigmentosa, a heredity disease she was diagnosed with when she was four years old.
 As a child, Henderson was involved in javelin, and only stopped competing in 2010 following taking up goalball.
 She was also involved in swimming, representing South Australia in a few national competitions, before leaving the sport at the same time she quit athletics.
 She graduated from Nuriootpa High School in 2010.
 As of 2012, she is studying with the goal of becoming a preschool teacher.